 Chi, in essence, is life.
 Through every living being native to the human world, Chi is the energy that fuels that life and is the life energy produced by all living bodies vital for survival.
 The chi that circulates through every living being is constantly in use and everything, whether it is conscious of it or not, uses this energy through everyday tasks.
 This happens without the individual's awareness, typically resulting in a slow leak of Chi continually escaping the body.
-However, a small sub-set in an ever increasing amount has learned utilize and control that steady leak of Chi that flows from all living things.
+However, a small sub-set in an ever-increasing amount has learned to utilize and control that steady leak of Chi that flows from all living things.

-Throughout the body are Energy Gates, or Qigong The energy gates in your body are major relay stations where the strength of your chi are regulated.
+Throughout the body are Energy Gates, or Qigong The energy gates in your body are major relay stations where the strength of your chi is regulated.
 Many gates are located at joints or, more precisely, in the actual space between the bones of a joint.

 You learn to feel these points in order to channel the flow of your chi to stimulate the subtle body to the greatest extent possible.
 The first practice in Qigong is to enter each gate and dissolve through them.

 It should be noted, when trying to combine Chi with a spiritual energy or being it will most likely lead to a violent reaction due to the starkly opposing nature.
 Chi is meant to only be used by living things, and when infused into spiritual beings can lead to dangerous interactions.